 Dia de Reyes Books for Children

 In our house, the Three Kings Day or Reyes Magos always brings the kids at least one book.
-After getting lots of toys from Santa Claus on Christmas, I make sure that the presents they get from the Three Magi are meaningful and valuable.
+After getting lots of toys from Santa Claus on Christmas, I ensure that the presents they get from the Three Magi are meaningful and valuable.
 As a kid, my parents did the same.
-The gifts from the Three Kings were always helpful or educational.
+As a result, the gifts from the Three Kings were always helpful or educational.